 Light eyes can create a harsh expression.
-Disqualifications - Blue eye(s), blue marbled, blue flecked.
 Small eyes are not soft and appealing.
 If the eyes are not deep set they have a peculiar stony look and lose their soft, soulful, intelligent expression.
 The eye rims should be dark or black and the eyelids should fit tightly around the eyes for protection when working in the field.
 Droopy eye rims, which reveal the haw, are not desirable.